rachelallyson/planning-center-people-ts/docs/BEST_PRACTICES.md

-# Best Practices Guide
+# Best Practices Guide - v2.0.0

-This guide covers best practices for production usage, security, performance, and maintainability when using the Planning Center People TypeScript library.
+This guide covers best practices for production usage, security, performance, and maintainability when using the Planning Center People TypeScript library v2.0.0.

 ## Table of Contents